Why Native Webflow RSS Feeds Only Show Summaries

 Introduction

-However, many Webflow users quickly discover that their RSS feeds only include short summaries or excerpts, rather than the entire article content.
+However, many users quickly discover that Webflow RSS feeds often include only summaries or preview content — not the full article body.

 How Webflow RSS Feeds Work